 A. Information about the Swiftsure 2024 race, including the course options, is found in the Notices of Race on the Swiftsure International Yacht Race website.
 The sailing instructions will contain detailed information about the courses (e.g.; latitude and longitude of turning marks).
 Swiftsure 2024 Sailing Instructions will be available after Monday May 13, 2024 on the Swiftsure website.
 Printed copies will NOT be included in the skipper’s race package at check-in at Swiftsure Centre in Victoria on May 24th.

-Q. How do Monohulls Obtain a Rating Handicap?
+Q. How do Monohulls & Multihulls Obtain a Rating Handicap?

 A. PHRF-NW (Pacific Handicap Racing Fleet of the Northwest)